 KTT: Getting Science Off The Shelf

-Call status: CLOSED (KTT Funding Program)
+Call status: OPEN (KTT Funding Program)

-Call status: OPEN (KTT Mobilization Initiatives)
+Call status: OPEN (KTT Mobilization)

 Knowledge Translation and Transfer (KTT) encompasses a suite of activities used to foster two-way communication between researchers and research users.
 The Ontario Agri-Food Innovation Alliance defines KTT as the transformation of knowledge into use through synthesis, exchange, dissemination, dialogue, collaboration and brokering among researchers and research users.

 The goal of KTT is to enhance the impact of research by getting ‘science off the shelf’ and into the hands of people who need it.
 KTT builds on a long history of agricultural extension and works to foster early and consistent collaboration between researchers and research users.